The Aubry-Andre Anderson model: Magnetic impurities coupled to a fractal spectrum: Introduction

-Here we take an initial step toward developing such a framework by studying Kondo physics in an electronic host in which ramping up an incommensurate potential [see Fig.\ \ref{fig:model+phase-diagram}(a)] can drive the bulk from the nearly-free-electron limit through a localization phase transition.
-We focus on the case when the host single-particle wave functions are themselves critical due to a quasiperiodic Anderson localization transition \cite{PhysRevLett.43.1954,aubry1980analyticity,harper1955single,dominguez2019aubry,deng2017many}.
-A magnetic impurity interacts with the host via an energy-dependent hybridization function that is proportional to the host's local density of states (local DOS or LDOS) at the impurity site.
-Eigenfunction criticality in the host has two effects on the impurity.
-First, at criticality the energy eigenstates near the Fermi energy are highly nonuniform in space \cite{hiramoto1992electronic,PhysRevB.96.045138}; depending on its location, the impurity may be either very weakly or very strongly coupled to any given host state, resulting in an LDOS very different from the global DOS $\rho(\eps)$.
-Thus, the Kondo temperature $T_K$ (the characteristic scale for the screening of the impurity's magnetic moment) becomes broadly distributed~\cite{PhysRevLett.115.036403}, as also seen in random systems \cite{PhysRevLett.115.036403,PhysRevLett.69.1113,miranda1996kondo,PhysRevLett.96.117209,PhysRevLett.103.126401,PhysRevB.85.115112,PhysRevB.90.201101}.
-A second effect, specific to quasicrystals, is that the DOS itself becomes fractal at the critical point~\cite{hiramoto1992electronic}: the eigenenergies cluster in flat minibands, separated from one another by a self-similar hierarchy of gaps.
-At a fixed band filling, the DOS is almost always infinite at the Fermi energy $\eps_F$, and one cannot expect the Kondo temperature to exhibit the dependence $\log T_K\sim -1/\rho(\eps_F)$ that holds in conventional metallic hosts.
+To identify the characteristics that distinguish the Kondo problem considered here from more conventional versions, it is useful to review how a magnetic impurity interacts with its electronic environment.
+The Anderson impurity model \cite{PhysRev.124.41} fully captures tunneling of electrons between the impurity level and the host in an energy-dependent hybridization function that is proportional to the host's local density of state (local DOS or LDOS) at the impurity site.
+One can expect criticality of a quasicrystalline host to have two effects on the impurity.
+First, the energy eigenstates near the Fermi energy are highly nonuniform in space \cite{hiramoto1992electronic,PhysRevB.96.045138}; depending on its location, the impurity may be either very weakly or very strongly coupled to any given host state, resulting in an LDOS very different from the global DOS $\rho(\eps)$.
+Thus, the Kondo temperature $T_K$---the characteristic scale for the many-body screening of the impurity's magnetic moment---should become broadly distributed, as also seen in random systems \cite{PhysRevLett.115.036403,PhysRevLett.69.1113,miranda1996kondo,PhysRevLett.96.117209,PhysRevLett.103.126401,PhysRevB.85.115112,PhysRevB.90.201101}.
+Another effect, specific to quasicrystals and the focus of the current manuscript, is that the DOS itself becomes fractal at the critical point \cite{hiramoto1992electronic}: the eigenenergies cluster in flat minibands, separated from one another by a self-similar hierarchy of gaps [see Fig.\ \ref{fig:model+phase-diagram}(b)].
+At a fixed band filling, the DOS is almost always infinite at the Fermi energy $\eps_F$, and one cannot expect the Kondo temperature to exhibit the dependence $\log T_K\sim -1/\rho(\eps_F)$ that holds in conventional metallic hosts \cite{hewson1997kondo}.